sylhare/sylhare.github.io/_posts/2022/2022-06-13-Graphql-api-client-in-react-component.md

   });
 ```

-As you can see, there are no checks on the schema since we mock the answer, this solution is more for a simple test.
+As you can see, there are no checks on the schema since we mock the answer.
+This solution is more for a simple test.

 ### Create a test wrapper for your hook